flobz/psa_car_controller/README.md

     2.2 Stop charge (only for solution 1) http://localhost:5000/charge_now/YOURVIN/0

-    2.3 Set hour to stop the charge to 6am (only for solution 1) http://localhost:5000/charge_control?vin=yourvin&hour=6&minute=0
+    2.3 Set hour to stop the charge to 6am http://localhost:5000/charge_control?vin=yourvin&hour=6&minute=0

-    2.4 Change car charge threshold to 80 percent (only for solution 1) http://localhost:5000/charge_control?vin=YOURVIN&percentage=80
+    2.4 Change car charge threshold to 80 percent http://localhost:5000/charge_control?vin=YOURVIN&percentage=80

     2.5 See the dashboard (only if record is enabled)